jessi-b/tap-room/README.md

 * <a href="#-license">License</a>
 ------------------------------
 ### Description
-This React app allows a user to track their kegs.
+This React app allows a user to track kegs.

 As a user, I want to see a list/menu of all available kegs.
 For each keg, I want to see its name, brand, price and alcoholContent (or perhaps something like flavor for a kombucha store).
 As a user, I want to submit a form to add a new keg to a list.